 Some others may say, Matthew is the great leader, and we have Matthew and what more do we need?
-There were great disagreements among Christians in early days about many points, but within 3 or 4 centuries, at most, after the resurrection we find among the Christians a consensus just as among the Jews. .
-Just as in the providence of God the Jews came to a complete agreement as to what the books of the OT were, so the Christianspace came to a complete agreement as to what the books of the NT are.
+There were great disagreements among Christians in early days about many points, but within 3 or 4 centuries, at most, after the resurrection we find among the Christians a consensus just as among the Jews.
+Just as in the providence of God the Jews came to a complete agreement as to what the books of the OT were, so the Christians came to a complete agreement as to what the books of the NT are.

-From 400 A.D., at least, and possibly earlier than that we have a uninimity among the Christians as to what the books of o OT(?) --NT are.
-Russian Orthodox, Greek Orthodox, Roman Catholic, Protestants of various groups may argue about one of this or that, of this ceremony or that ceremony, but there is note the sizeable group of the Christian church that says the NT should have this book in addition, or these books besides the ones of the you have.
+From 400 A.D., at least, and possibly earlier than that we have a uninimity among the Christians as to what the books of OT(?) --NT are.
+Russian Orthodox, Greek Orthodox, Roman Catholic, Protestants of various groups may argue about one thing and then another, and about the interpretation of this or that, of this ceremony or that ceremony, but there is no sizeable group of the Christian church that says the NT should have this book in addition, or these books besides the ones you have.